 \subsection{Higher-derivative corrections to small black rings}

-Let us now use the results of Section~\ref{sec:genfamily} to obtain the first-order $\alpha'$-corrections to the singular small black ring solution.
-The correction to the function $\zp$ is obtained by plugging Eqs.~(\ref{eq:zssbr}) and (\ref{eq:omegasbr}) into Eq.~(\ref{eq:Zpcorrected})
+Let us make use of the results of Section~\ref{sec:genfamily} to obtain the first-order $\alpha'$ corrections to the singular small black ring solution.
+The correction to the function $\zp$ is obtained by plugging Eqs.~(\ref{eq:zssbr}) and (\ref{eq:omegasbr}) into Eq.~(\ref{eq:Zpcorrected}), which yields